shubh7030/Netflix-UI-clone/README.md

 # Netflix-UI-clone
-This is clone of Netflix UI
+This is a clone of Netflix UI
+Created by using HTML and CSS